To make crispy karaage chicken, it is very important how to coat them and which powder you use.

 Wheat Flour + Potato Starch

-3. Potato Starch Only
+Coating Chicken With Potato Starch Only

 So, it is best to eat it freshly cooked.

 I used rice flour for deep-frying for the first time is actually from a coincidence situation.

 Since I purchased rice flour by mistake, I tried to use it for coating.

 Since then, I have been captivated by the rice flour magic!!